 Currently (April 2021) we are experiencing an extremely high volume of modifications.
-We are working as fast as we can, however the normal time frame of 4 to 6 weeks for modifications has been extended to approximately 10 weeks.
+We are working as fast as we can, however the time frame for modifications has been extended to approximately 10 weeks.
 At this time, we cannot guarantee any special time-frames.
 We apologize for the inconvenience.

 If you are making changes beyond bringing the plans up to your local codes, we recommend that you make use of our Plan Modification services.

 All of our modifications are based on an hourly rate.
 Any changes that can be completed by our CAD Department will be $125.00 per hour.
 Anything that will need to be redesigned by Dan Sater II will be $235.00 per hour.

 On average, modifications cost around $4,000.00 (not including the cost of the plan).
 The range could be anywhere from $125.00 to $20,000.00, depending on the amount of changes and size of the home.